mo6/mkdocs-mo6/README.md

 - Padding has been added to the bottom of the page
 - Page titles are displayed more prominently
 - The theme respects the `include_next_prev: False` setting in mkdocs.yml
-- The default 'Documentation built with MkDocs.' message has been removed (sorry)
+- The 'Documentation built with MkDocs.' footer message has been removed by default, but can be enabled by the `mkdocs_footer` setting (see below).
 - Additional configuration options are added

 ## Extra mkdocs.yml configuration options